temporal_dim

 plain-language theorem explainer

-temporal_dim assigns the temporal dimension count to exactly one, matching the octave advance in the recognition cycle.
-Researchers deriving Lorentzian geometry from J-cost minimization reference it to fix the metric signature.
-The definition is a direct constant assignment aligned with T7 of the unified forcing chain.
+Recognition Science fixes the temporal dimension count at exactly one, identified with the advance of the eight-tick recognition cycle.
+Workers deriving Lorentzian geometry from J-cost minimization cite this assignment when assembling the metric signature and arrow of time.
+The declaration is a direct constant definition justified by the T7 step of the forcing chain.

 Claim.
-The number of temporal dimensions is defined to be $1$.
+The number of temporal dimensions equals $1$.

 background

-The module derives 4D Lorentzian spacetime from the J-cost functional and forcing chain T0–T8.
-J(x) = (x + x^{-1})/2 - 1 is strictly convex with minimum at x=1; the eight-tick operator R̂ decreases cost along the temporal direction while spatial directions carry positive curvature from J''(1)=1.
-The local setting states that spacetime is a theorem of cost minimization, not a background postulate, with c=1 as a tautology and η = diag(−1,+1,+1,+1).
-Upstream structures supply the J-cost calibration and 8-tick local dynamics that underwrite the octave advance.
+The module derives the full 4D Lorentzian structure from the J-cost functional and the T0–T8 chain.
+J(x) = (x + x^{-1})/2 − 1 is strictly convex with unique minimum at x = 1; the eight-tick operator decreases cost along the temporal direction while spatial directions carry positive curvature from J''(1) = 1.
+The local setting states that spacetime itself is a theorem of cost minimization, with c = 1 as a tautology and no free parameters.

 proof idea

-Direct constant definition assigning the value 1, consistent with the eight-tick octave (T7) stated in the module documentation.
+Direct definition assigning the natural number 1, matching the octave advance stated in the module documentation.

 why it matters